fischerphilipp/CloudSyncMonitor/README.md

 ## Prerequisites
 ### Cloud Central Refresh Token
-The Azure Logic uses a refresh token provided through NetApp Cloud Central, which in turn is used to generate an access token for accessing the API Services for Cloud Sync.
+The Azure Logic App uses a refresh token provided through NetApp Cloud Central, which in turn is used to generate an access token for accessing the API Services for Cloud Sync.
 To generate a refresh token follow the below steps:

 - Go to https://services.cloud.netapp.com/refresh-token, generate a refresh token and copy or save it somewhere.
 This will be needed during the Logic App Deployment